kristopolous/DRR/indycast.net/md/about.md

              kpcc coverage: 90.877315%

-### Being a User
+### Being a Consumer
-The user of the service should be able to use the service in any reasonable way with any reasonable set of expectations.
+The consumer the service should be able to use the service in any reasonable way with any reasonable set of expectations.

-#### Should be easy for novices
+#### Easy for novices
 If Alice doesn't really know how to use computers that well, there is a [web front end](http://indycast.net) that explains what indycast is and has a simple and attractive user-interface that she can operate on the device of her choosing.

 There's [three cognitively distinct](https://github.com/kristopolous/DRR/issues/104) ways to think about indycast: